openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 sections.

-A statement execution is considered to *complete normally* if the desired action is performed without throwing an exception or error.
+A statement execution is considered to *complete normally* if the desired action is performed without an exception or an error being thrown.

-On the contrary, a statement is said to *complete abruptly* if its execution caused an exception or error to be thrown.
+On the contrary, a statement execution is considered to *complete abruptly* if it causes an exception or an error to be thrown.

 .. index::
    statement execution